metal-stack-cloud/cli/docs/metal_tenant_create.md

   -h, --help                    help for create
-      --name string             the name of the tenant to create --skip-security-prompts   skips security prompt for bulk operations --timestamps              when used with --file (bulk operation): prints timestamps in-between the operations
+      --name string             the name of the tenant to create --phone string            the phone number of the tenant to create --skip-security-prompts   skips security prompt for bulk operations --timestamps              when used with --file (bulk operation): prints timestamps in-between the operations
 ```